emilsjolander/emilsjolander.github.io/source/_posts/2013-12-13-android-with-sprinkles.markdown

 Conclusion
 ==========
-So that was [sprinkles](https://github.com/emilsjolander/sprinkles), i hope you like it!
+So that was [sprinkles](https://github.com/emilsjolander/sprinkles), I hope you like it!
 Please star if on github to spread the word and fork + pull request for improvments :)

 The full source code for the example app can be found on [github](https://github.com/emilsjolander/sprinkles/tree/master/sample).

-This was my first post ever so please comment and give me feedback on what i can improve for the next post :)
+This was my first post ever so please comment and give me feedback on what I can improve for the next post :)